MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 4. Select the runbook, and then in the **Actions** pane, select **Start Runbook**.

-5. If the runbook requires parameters, they are listed in the **Runbook Parameters** pane.
+5. If the runbook requires parameters, they're listed in the **Runbook Parameters** pane.
 Select the **Value** column for each runbook and type a value for the runbook to use.

 6. If you want to run the runbook on a server other than its default, select a server in the **Available Runbook Server(s)** pane, and then select the right arrow to add the server to the **Selected Runbook Server(s)** pane.